ianmcd/boilerplate/README.md

 Variables & mixins file, as well as custom resets in addition to or overriding _normalize.scss.
 Only basic properties added initially.

+##Basic usage

+In console:
+	grunt serve

+Starts a livereload server on port :4444 and watches the dev directory for file changes, compiling sass and minifying js before refreshing.

+	grunt build

+Builds application from dev directory, minifying and optimizing into dist directory.

 ## Versionlog & Updates
 ###v0.2.1
 + Restructured to be a bit more effective